Arithmetic Wavefront Sets and Generic $L$-packets: Introduction

-Section \ref{sec-ADA} is a preparation for the proof of Conjectures for the archimedean case, which contains the explicit information that are specializations to the archimedean case of the arithmetic data developed in Sections \ref{sec-LLC} and \ref{ssec-LGGP} from the rationality of the local Langlands correspondence and the local Gan-Gross-Prasad conjecture for classical groups.
+Section \ref{sec-ADA} is a preparation for the proof of Theorem \ref{thm1} and Theorem \ref{thm2}, which contains the explicit information that are specializations to the archimedean case of the arithmetic data developed in Sections \ref{sec-LLC} and \ref{ssec-LGGP} from the rationality of the local Langlands correspondence and the local Gan-Gross-Prasad conjecture for classical groups.

 Section \ref{sec-PCR} is devoted to the proof of Theorem \ref{thm1}.
 In Section \ref{ssec-FD}, we are able to present in Proposition \ref{prop:fd} the explicit $L$-parameter descent at the first occurrence index, with explicit description of the local $L$-parameters and distinguished characters.
 Those explicit arithmetic data from Proposition \ref{prop:fd} serve as a base for the construction of the unique partition $\udl{p}(\varphi,\chi)$ needed for Theorem \ref{thm1} (Proposition \ref{prp:partition}), and as the key step towards the construction of the $F$-rational structure of the set $\wf_a(\varphi,\chi)^\mx$, which yields the unique $F$-stable orbit $\CO^\st(\varphi,\chi)$ in $\CN_F(\Fg)_\circ^\st$ corresponding to the partition $\udl{p}(\varphi,\chi)$.
 In order to prove Theorem \ref{thm2}, it is enough to prove the maximality of the partition $\udl{p}(\varphi,\chi)$ in the set $\CP_a(\varphi,\chi)$ of $L$-descent partitions associated to the enhanced $L$-parameter $(\varphi,\chi)$.
 We do this by proving a stronger result in Theorem \ref{thm:main}, whose proof is reduced to Lemma \ref{lem8.5}.
 Lemma \ref{lem8.5} is a technical result in combinatorics and will be proved in Section \ref{sec-CO} by means of the understanding of the collapses and the descents of enhanced $L$-parameters.
 Finally, we discuss the $F$-rational nilpotent orbits in the wavefront set $\wf_a(\varphi,\chi)$ under the $F$-stable topological order over $\CN_F(\Fg)_\circ$ (Theorem \ref{cor:wf-max-unique-archimedean}), which is refined in Section \ref{sec-FRM} under the $F$-rational topological order over $\CN_F(\Fg)_\circ$ (Theorem \ref{thm:maximal-rational-order}).
 The proof of Theorem \ref{thm:maximal-rational-order} occupies Section \ref{sec-FRM}, which consists of two subsections that treat the two cases: $E=\BR$ and $E=\BC$ separately.
 The technical input is the notion of signed Young diagrams and their partial ordering as introduced by D. Djokovi\'c in \cite{D81, D82}.